-Homework/Lecture Problems:
+Lecture Problems:

-As detailed above, most of the time in our lecture meetings will be spent working through your homework problems either as a class or in a small group, which is an important way of learning the material for this course.
+As detailed above, most of the time in our lecture meetings will be spent working through your lecture problems either as a class or in a small group, which is an important way of learning the material for this course.
 Participating in these practice problems will be crucial in your ability to succeed in this class.
 As such, I expect everyone to attend each lecture.
-Each day's homework problems are due at the beginning of the next class.
+Each week's lecture problems are due at the beginning of the next week on D2L (graded on completion).
 I do not expect you to always know the correct answer; instead, I am looking for evidence that you have spent time trying to understand the material.
 Having the skills to think out loud and reason through a problem will benefit you throughout your career.

-Quizzes:
+Lecture Video Quizzes: